Nekidev/anime-api/docs/README.md

 ```

 The list contains a `tuple` with 4 items for each API.
 For each `api` in the list, `api[0]` is the API name, `api[1]` is the wrapper class (or `None` if not available), `api[2]` is the documentation URL, and `api[3]` is a boolean that will be true or false depending of the availability of the API (`True` if available, otherwise `False`).

+## Nekos API

+Nekos API is an actively developed free open-source anime images API that serves anime images.
+The project is mantained by [Nekidev](https://github.com/Nekidev) and the source code can be found in it's [GitHub repository](https://github.com/Nekidev/nekos-api).
+You can join the [official Discord server]()

 ## Anime Facts Rest API